 What is Historical Document Scanning?

-Historical records scanning preserves documents digitally, ensuring the information they contain remains accessible for research, education, and the public interest.
-Given the complexity of this task, many organizations choose to outsource the digitization process to professional document scanning companies experienced in handling historical records.
+Historical records scanning preserves documents digitally, ensuring that the information they contain remains accessible for research, education, and the public interest for many years to come.
+Given the complexity involved, many organizations choose to outsource this process to a professional document scanning company experienced in handling historical records.

 Why is the Preservation of Historical Documents Important?